hiatus770/esuslang/README.md

-# When the garbage esolang is sus
+# This is the define statement but for python
 Its just a glorified define statement for python

 # Usage